helioole/PAD/README.md

 **High availability** is ensured across multiple components, including caching, databases, and the ELK stack, with redundancy and fault-tolerance mechanisms in place.

 The architecture includes an **ELK Stack (Elasticsearch, Logstash, and Kibana)** for logging and aggregation.
 It aggregates logs from all services, providing a centralized logging system for monitoring and troubleshooting.

+The **Saga Coordinator** located in the API Gateway is responsible for managing distributed transactions.
+It handles 2-Phase Commits for operations requiring atomicity across multiple services and databases.

 **Consistent hashing** is applied to the Redis Cache layer, allowing data distribution across multiple cache nodes, which aids in cache scalability and fault tolerance.